 - About cocoa powder: Natural or Dutch process?
 In this recipe either one works.
 The alkaline baking soda in this recipe is there to balance the acidity of the yogurt.
 If you’re slow to get these babies in the oven, you can actually witness the reaction of the two.
 Baking powder, already a combo of acid and alkali, evens things out.
 As in, with “double acting” baking powder, some of the rise happens as soon as the batter is mixed, the second rise with the oven’s heat.

-- You might also like these cinnamon poached pears with chocolate sauce, the pears poached in a pressure cooker.
+- You might also like these cinnamon poached pears with chocolate sauce.
+The pears are poached in a pressure cooker.

 - Peruse my Pinterest boards for more vegetarian recipe ideas.